cloudmesh/cloudmesh-cmsd/README.md

 ## Bugs

 Despite the TA reporting it works, we could not install it we get the error.

 cmsd help
 ERROR: .FileNotFoundError: [Errno 2] No such file or directory: '/Users/grey/.cloudmesh/cmsd/docker-compose.yml'

 Clearly the yml file need to be deployed if it can not be found.
+Users must not have to install anything!
+This all needs to be part of the script.

 If you encounter this error. please send a mail to the instructors in piazza that you need this tool.